 Clean the surfaces with a mixture of 4 litres of hot water, 1 tablespoon bicarb of soda and half a cup of vinegar.
 Discard your cloth or scrubbing brush.

-Mix a quarter teaspoon of clove oil per litre of water, put it in a spray bottle, lightly mist on mouldy surface.
+Mix a quarter teaspoon of clove essential oil per litre of water, put it in a spray bottle, lightly mist on mouldy surface.

 Leave for 20 minutes and wipe off.
 Discard your cloth.